surge-synthesizer/shortcircuit-factory-content/README.md

 - Make samples of your own in some way that ensures you have full rights to use them as you wish, and that you are willing to share under a CC0-licence.
 By submitting your samples here you are making them available under CC0 in perpituity.
-- Alternatively, use samples which already exist out there, and which are unambiguously* licenced in a way that permits free redistribution.
+- Alternatively, use samples which already exist out there, and which are unambiguously licensed in a way that permits free redistribution in a CC0 context.
+    - There must be absolutely no question about this.
+    - The Surge team are all volunteering their time to the project for fun, and dealing with licence issues is very much the opposite of fun for most of us.
+    - Therefore all the samples require clear CC0 or equivalent licence provided from the sample author as part of the submission.
+    - Unfortunately statements like 'They said its ok' or 'I've had these on my HDD forever' won't result in us being able to merge your contribution.
 - Use those samples to make an interesting or useful or great-sounding shortcircuit part or multi.
-- Submit those here, adhering to the folder structure described below.
+- Submit that part or multi here, using the file structure outlined below.

-* There must be absolutely no question about this.
-The Surge team are all volunteering their time to the project for fun, and dealing with licence issues is very much the opposite of fun for most of us.
-So we would like all the samples used here to be more explicitly licenced than "they said it's ok to use" or the like.
-A clear CC0 note or equivalent release from the sample author is required for a sample to be merged into this repo, and should be part of the submission.

 If this all sounds great, and you're thinking you wanna prepare some very meticulously crafted parts/multis for submission, that's great!
 Just please first come have a chat with the team about your intentions so we know we're on the